hintergrund-dev/svelte-rich-text/README.md

 A rich editor, different than most others, because in it's object representation it separates the text from the formatting.
 It is aspiring to become the most minimalistic most customizable rich-text-editor of all time.

-It's bundle size is only 7.2 kB!!!
+**It's bundle size is only 8.1 kB!**

-!!!
-Attention the editor is not production ready and still contains some known bugs !!!
+_!!!
+Attention the editor is not production ready and still contains some known bugs !!!_

 ## Demo